ioer-dresden/carto-lab-docker/docs/use-cases/ssh-client-auth.md

 # SSH Client Authentication

-Carto-Lab Docker allows users to authenticate with external Git repositories (e.g., GitLab) securely using SSH Deploy Keys or Personal SSH Keys.
-This avoids exposing private access tokens in plaintext URLs and prevents repetitive passphrase prompts during a session.
+Carto-Lab allows users to authenticate with external Git repositories (e.g., institutional GitLab or GitHub) securely using SSH Deploy Keys or Personal SSH Keys.

-This guide explains how to configure SSH authentication by mounting configuration files directly via `docker-compose.yml`.
-This requires no changes to the base container image.
+This guide explains how to configure SSH authentication by mounting key and configuration files directly into the container via Docker Compose, requiring no modifications to the base container image.

 !!! note
     SSH Client Authentication is supported by Carto-Lab v1.1.0 onward.

 !!! info "Deployment Context"
     This guide assumes your Carto-Lab environment is hosted on a remote server or VM, as is described with our standard setup using our [Ansible Deployment strategy](../ansible.md).

-    If you are running Carto-Lab locally on your own laptop (e.g., via Docker Desktop), you can still use this guide to make a host ssh key available inside your container.
-However, you will need to adapt paths/host context to your specific setup.
+    If you are running Carto-Lab locally on your own laptop (e.g., via Docker Desktop), you can still use this guide to make a host SSH key available inside your container.
+However, you will need to adapt paths and host context to your specific setup.

+---

+## Motivation: Lowering Barriers to FAIR Data Science

+Adopting version control and Git-based collaboration is foundational to reproducible research and the **FAIR (Findable, Accessible, Interoperable, Reusable)** data principles.
+In practice, however, Git authentication remains one of the largest stumbling blocks for domain researchers and data scientists:

+* **Client Machine Restrictions:** Researchers often work on locked-down institute or corporate laptops where generating private keys, configuring SSH agents, or installing terminal tooling is restricted or technically cumbersome.
+* **Credential Leaks via Personal Access Tokens:** Without SSH keys, users frequently resort to HTTP Personal Access Tokens (PATs) embedded directly into repository URLs (e.g., `https://oauth2:TOKEN@gitlab...`).
+This creates severe security risks, as tokens are easily leaked in shell history, notebook outputs, or accidental Git commits.
+* **Cognitive Overhead:** Learning key pairs, passphrase prompts, and agent forwarding all at once creates friction that discourages researchers from adopting version control altogether.

+Carto-Lab solves this by decoupling Git authentication from the user's local machine.
+By pre-configuring a dedicated, isolated SSH key pair on the server and mounting it read-only into `/root/.ssh/`:

+1. **Zero Client Setup:** The user does not need an SSH client or SSH keys installed on their personal laptop.
+Everything takes place entirely within their browser.
+2. **Immediate Usability:** Clicking **Push** or **Pull** in the JupyterLab Git GUI extension or running `git` commands in the embedded terminal authenticates instantly and securely.
+3. **A Stepping Stone to Best Practices:** This setup acts as a gentle, safe on-ramp, allowing data scientists to experience the power of version control and reproducible collaboration without being blocked by cryptographic tooling hurdles.

 ---